hollow-cube/go-polar/README.md

 # go-polar
 [![license](https://img.shields.io/github/license/Minestom/MinestomDataGenerator.svg)](LICENSE)

-Go implementation of the [Polar world format](https://github.com/hollow-cube/polar).
+Go implementation of [Polar](https://github.com/hollow-cube/polar).
 Polar is a world format designed for simpler and smaller handling of small worlds, particularly for user generated content where size matters.

 Polar generally should not be used for large worlds, since it stores worlds in a single file and does not allow random access of chunks (the entire world must be loaded to read chunks).
 As a general rule